Eligibility for the ASL-English Interpreter Preparation Program (IPP), the IPP AA Degree, and IPP Certificate of Achievement

 Reasons for Exiting the Program

-Not passing grade
+Not receiving a passing grade

 Should a student earn a grade less than a “C” in any class in the IPP, the course may be repeated one time only.
 According to college policy, courses assigned a grade of “I” must be completed within one year or the grad (“I”) will revert to a grade of “F”.